mysqlcheck -c DBNAME TableName -u root -p

 4. Analyze Tables using Mysqlcheck

-The following analyzes TableName table that is located in DBNAME database.
+The following analyzes TableName table that is located in DBNAME

 # mysqlcheck -a DBNAME TableName -u root -p